milena-kos/schemacell-docs/README.md

 ## History

-How some of you might know, quite a long time ago eclipse_m came up with the idea of Schemacell - a mod where you would be able to create your own cells using simple JSON.
+How some of you might know, quite a long time ago eclipse_e came up with the idea of Schemacell - a mod where you would be able to create your own cells using simple JSON.
 We got a bunch of promises, a name change to Schematell, and somehow it all ended up as a 2D platformer.

 So, with the idea of Schemacell abandoned, people moved on.